invariant-labs/protocol-azero/README.md

 ## Overview

-This repository contains an Concentrated Liquidity Automated Market Maker program.
-The program is designed to provide users with the ability to efficiently manage and optimize liquidity pools with concentrated positions on [Aleph ZERO](https://alephzero.org/).
+This repository contains an Concentrated Liquidity Automated Market Maker smart contract.
+It is designed to provide users with the ability to efficiently manage and optimize liquidity pools with concentrated positions on [Aleph ZERO](https://alephzero.org/).

 ## Getting Started